jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 We will show the TensorFlow code to solve the problem with 98%+ accuracy.

-Unlike the code with numpy, Tensorfow requires us to construct a graph describing the network first.
+Unlike the code with numpy, TensorFlow constructs a graph describing the network first.
 Here we declare a placeholder for our input features (the pixel values of the image) and the ture labels which will be provided later in the training.
 ```python
 x = tf.placeholder(tf.float32, [None, 784])
 labels = tf.placeholder(tf.float32, [None, 10])  # True label.

 ```

-We declare $$ W $$ and $$ b $$ as variables and provide methods on how to initiate it later.
+We declare $$ W $$ and $$ b $$ as variables and provide methods to initiate it later.
 ```python
 W1 = tf.Variable(tf.truncated_normal([784, 256], stddev=np.sqrt(2.0 / 784)))
 b1 = tf.Variable(tf.zeros([256]))